 - Creditor voluntary liquidation – a process designed to allow an insolvent company to close voluntarily.
 The decision to liquidate is made by a board resolution but instigated by the directors.

 The insolvency practitioner should send you the claim forms you need.
-If they don’t, contact them in writing to ask for the forms.
-If you’re not sure who to write to, contact Companies House using the details listed towards the bottom of this page.
+If they don’t, contact them in writing to request them.

 The National Insurance Fund does not guarantee you’ll receive every penny you’re owed by your employer, but you will be able to claim for the following: